 the CRM.
 You may find at the link above the videos of his three talks.
 The videos of the 2014 (Alessio Figalli) and

-Concordia's Department of Mathematics and Statistics has launched on October 11, 2015 a MATH CIRCLE for
+Concordia's Department of Mathematics and Statistics is hosting a MATH CIRCLE for

 students in grades 3-8 wishing to have

 fun solving challenging math problems.

 The circle meets on most Sundays.
 More info is

 For other outreach activities at Concordia University, please visit our page.